dwesterman/Convert-SplitNameValue/README.md

 The -InputData Parameter can be used as a normal parameter with the Data in rounded brackets ( Data ), or you can provide it in the pipeline.

-The -ObjectMarker Parameter can be used to choose a custom postfix marker when InputData contains multiple objects or arrays.
+The -ObjectMarker Parameter can be used to choose a custom postfix marker when InputData contains multiple objects or arrays.<br />
 The Default ObjectMarker is &lowbar;#

 The -Preview Parameter can be used to display the SplitNameValue String output as a "list" (For Debugging/Viewing)"